Conjugate flow action functionals: Abstract

 \section{Abstract}

-We present a new method to construct an action functional for a field theory described in terms of nonlinear partial differential equations (PDEs).
-The key idea relies on an intrinsic representation of the PDEs governing the physical system relatively to a diffeomorphic flow of coordinates which is assumed to be a functional of their solution.
-This flow, which will be called the conjugate flow of the theory, evolves in space and time similarly to a physical fluid flow of classical mechanics and it can be selected in order to symmetrize the G\^ateaux derivative of the field equations relatively to a suitable (advective) bilinear form.
-This is equivalent to require that the equations of motion of the field theory can be derived from a principle of stationary action on a Lie group manifold.
-By using a general operator framework, we obtain the determining equations of such symmetrizing manifold for a second-order nonlinear scalar field theory.
-The generalization to vectorial and tensorial theories is straightforward.
+We present a new general method to construct an action functional for a non-potential field theory.
+The key idea relies on representing the governing equations of the theory relative to a diffeomorphic flow of curvilinear coordinates which is assumed to be functionally dependent on the solution field.
+Such flow, which will be called the conjugate flow of the theory, evolves in space and time similarly to a physical fluid flow of classical mechanics and it can be selected in order to symmetrize the G\^ateaux derivative of the field equations with respect to suitable local bilinear forms.
+This is equivalent to requiring that the governing equations of the field theory can be derived from a principle of stationary action on a Lie group manifold.
+By using a general operator framework, we obtain the determining equations of such manifold and the corresponding conjugate flow action functional.
+In particular, we study scalar and vector field theories governed by second-order nonlinear partial differential equations.
+The identification of transformation groups leaving the conjugate flow action functional invariant could lead to the discovery of new conservation laws in fluid dynamics and other disciplines.